 The information in this booklet is based on the Local Government Pension Scheme (L G P S) Regulations 1997 and other relevant legislation.
-The booklet is for councillors in England or Wales and reflects the provisions of the L G P S and overriding legislation at the time of publication in June 2020.
+The booklet is for councillors in England or Wales and reflects the provisions of the L G P S and overriding legislation at the time of publication in May 2021.
 The Government may make changes to overriding legislation and, after consultation with interested parties, may make changes in the future to the L G P S.

 Please note that the L G P S (Transitional Provisions, Savings and Amendment) Regulations 2014 amended access to the L G P S for councillors in England.
-From 1 April 2014, councillors in England are unable to join the L G P S. Those councillor members in England who were in the Scheme on 31 March 2014 could remain in the Scheme until the end of the term of office they were serving on 31 March 2014.
+From 1 April 2014, councillors in England are unable to join the L G P S. Those councillor members in England who were in the Scheme on 31 March 2014 could remain in the Scheme until the end of the term of office they were serving on that date.
 Councillors in England are not able to re-join the L G P S in any subsequent term of office.

 Councillors in England should read the information in the note 'L G P S Councillors Pensions (England) Update' for the position from April 2014.